4ndr0666/Best-Arch/README.md

 ## Enable Parallel Compilation & Compression with Makepkg

-To optimize the package building process, you can enable parallel compilation and compression by editing the \`/etc/makepkg.conf\` file:
+To optimize the package building process, you can enable parallel compilation and compression by editing the `/etc/makepkg.conf` file:

 1. **Parallel Compilation**:
     - Add the following line to utilize all but one CPU thread:
     ```bash
-    MAKEFLAGS="-j\$(nproc)"
+    MAKEFLAGS="-j$(nproc)"
     ```
     - Replace `$(nproc)` with your CPU's thread count minus one (e.g., `-j7` for an 8-thread CPU).